leondutoit/pg-need-to-know/notes.md

     - update docs (http api - with new naming conventions)
 - give admin_user access to registered user via a view, remove user_list function
 - replace group_list with a groups view
+- add informational views in http api overview, with explanations